Alan Chadwick Blue Lake Green Pole Bean

-A pole bean that produces plenty of straight, round, 6” long pods, stringless, crisp, tender and sweet, even at maturity.
+This sweet and tasty green pole bean produces plenty of straight, round, 6” long string-less pods that are crisp and tender, even at maturity.
 Long harvest period (2–3 months).
-Far superior in taste to any bush Blue Lake variety.
+Superior in taste and tenderness to any bush Blue Lake variety.
 If growing for seed, allow the pods to yellow and then turn brown on the vine in a dry season, or harvest and shell to dry when pod is yellow.
 Nitrogen fixing and open pollinated.
+Pick every 2-3 days.
+Needs an 6-8 foot high trellis.
+Can cut the tops of the vines when they reach the top to promote branching.

-Alan Chadwick developed the French Intensive Method of Gardening and bred this bean while he was creating the U.C.
-Santa Cruz Student Garden Project beginning in 1967.
-This is my favorite green bean for Hawai’i, I have been growing and saving this seed for 20 years.
+Alan Chadwick developed the French Intensive Method of Gardening and bred this bean while he was creating the UC Santa Cruz Student Garden Project beginning in 1967.
+This is my favorite green bean for Hawaii and I have been growing and saving this seed for 25 years.
+I originally obtained the seed from Ellen Sugawara on Molokai who had worked with Alan Chadwick at Covelo, Ca.

 Open pollinated - 25 seeds/pkt.